How to assess a planning application when there are water voles on or near a proposed development site.

 Water voles are also listed as rare and most threatened species under Section 41 of the Natural Environment and Rural Communities Act (2006).
 You must have regard for the conservation of Section 41 species as part of your planning decision.
 Find out more about your biodiversity duty.

-You should consider if the developer has taken appropriate measures to justify any negative effects on water voles in their development proposal.
+You should consider if the developer has taken appropriate measures to avoid any negative effects on water voles in their development proposal.
+If not, check that they have mitigated or compensated for these effects.

 When to ask for a survey